docelic/article_date/PARSING.md

 Regex matching is convenient to carry out the final step of identifying the exact offsets and date formats.

-Once offset and date formats are determined using any method (but mostly regex matching is used to determine the exact position of dates and to extract their values), the dates are converted into `Time` instances.
-When dates consists of numbers which can be sent as arguments to `Time#new`, that approach is used.
-When the values as not numeric (such as "January"), the format is determined as well and Times are instantiated using `Time#parse(string, format)`.
+Once offsets and date formats are determined using any method (mostly using regex matching in the final step for the exact position of dates and extracting their values), the dates are converted into `Time` instances.
+When dates consist of numbers which can be sent as arguments to `Time#new`, that approach is used.
+When the values as not numeric (such as "January"), the format is determined as well, and Times are instantiated using `Time#parse(string, format)`.
 As a last step, those `Time` instances are displayed in HTML results using format '%Y-%m-%d'.